 Computer Science jobs are expected to be among the top three fastest growing occupations and one of the top 20 in the number of new jobs created.
 According to the U.S. Bureau of Labor Statistics, employment opportunities for Computer Science graduates are projected to grow 12 percent from 2014 to 2024, faster than the average for all occupations.
 This increase is in part due to a greater emphases on cloud computing, big data, and internet-of-things.
 Over the last few years, Penn State Harrisburg Computer Science graduates have obtained positions with companies such as Blue Cross/Blue Shield, Google, Boeing, Microsoft, Intel, IBM, Oracle, General Dynamics, Northrop and Grumman, GEOS, Hershey Medical Center, Woolworth, Rite Aid, and EDS.

 Professional societies provide insight, experience, and networking in a chosen field.
 Students in Computer Science often become members of the Association for Computing Machinery, the world’s first educational and scientific computing society dedicated to advancing the art, science, engineering, and application of information technology.
-Penn State Harrisburg has a student chapter of the ACM that regularly participates in programming competitions, trips, and other local activities.

 Computer Science students are encouraged to incorporate internships into their academic program.
 Provided in a variety of local business and government settings, internships can provide valuable hands-on experience that will benefit graduates during their job search.
 Previous students have completed successful internships with state government, IBM, UNISYS, and other businesses.